 Please note the following:

-- Although Semester in Amsterdam students choose from the same course list as exchange students, the Semester in Amsterdam Programme is a separate programme from the Exchange Programme at VU Amsterdam.
-Semester in Amsterdam students follow different course registration procedures.
+- Although Semester in Amsterdam students choose from the same course list as exchange students, Semester in Amsterdam students follow a different course registration procedure than exchange students.

 - Until the academic timetable is published, your choices are considered provisional and subject to change.
 For this reason, we suggest having backup course selections ready.

-Please pay special attention to any recommended or required background knowledge listed in the course descriptions for each of your chosen courses.
-While some courses are open to be taken as elective courses by students with all different kinds of academic backgrounds, other courses require you to have specific background knowledge in a specific field.
-We will check to make sure you meet the requirements before we enroll you in courses.
+Please pay special attention to any recommended or required background knowledge listed in the course descriptions.
+While some courses are open to be taken as elective courses by students with different kinds of academic backgrounds, other courses require you to have background knowledge in a specific field.
+We will check that you meet the requirements before we enroll you in courses.

 Faculty of Behaviour and Movement Science